agraef/midizap/README.md

 JACK_NAME "client-name"
 ~~~

-This option is useful, in particular, if you're running multiple instances of midizap using different configurations for different controllers, and you want to have the corresponding Jack clients named appropriately, so that they can be distinguished more easily when wiring them up using the QjackCtl patchbay.
+This option is useful, in particular, if you're running multiple instances of midizap with different configurations for different controllers and/or target applications, and you want to have the corresponding Jack clients named appropriately, so that they can be identified more easily when wiring them up.
+If you're using a persistent MIDI patchbay, such as the one available in QjackCtl, you can then have the right connections automatically set up for you whenever you launch midizap with that specific configuration.

 Secondly, we've already seen the `-o` option which is used to equip the Jack client with an additional output port.
 This can also be achieved with the `JACK_PORTS` directive in the midizaprc file, as follows: